Samos to Kusadasi

 - Rhodes has good connections to Crete (in summer, a ferry goes to Santorini) and Athens.
 Greek islands information

-Below you can find some short descriptions of the various Greek Islands that are reachable by ferry.
+Below, you can find some short descriptions of the various Greek Islands that are reachable by ferry.
 You can find some of the highlights of each Island mentioned, which could inspire your next excursion on a sunny Greek holiday.

-The history of this Island dates back to its origins in 366 BCE, and in those millennia, you can be sure this Island has accumulated tons of things to see.
+The history of this Island dates back to its origins in 366 BCE, and in those millennia, you can be sure it has accumulated tons of things to see.
 Amongst the many sights and landmarks, the Asklepion, Eleftherias Square, Casa Romana, and Plaka Forest are some of the more interesting ones to visit.
 Like all Greek beaches in Kos, you can find some tranquil and picturesque island beaches worth visiting for beach enthusiasts.
 Consider spending a morning at Agios Fokas Beach, Lagada Beach, or Kamari and Limnionas Beaches.

 Samos is one of the most popular holiday destinations in Greece.
 Known for its amazing beaches, the Island is often packed with sun-loving travelers lounging between the lush greenery and the turquoise waters.
 Sightseers have plenty to explore on this Island that has left traces from many past civilizations, including various monasteries.
-There are plenty of historic villages and iconic landmarks to research on the Island, such as the temple Heraion named after the Greek goddess Hera and the statue of Pythagoras.
+There are plenty of historic villages and iconic landmarks to research on the Island, such as the temple Heraion, named after the Greek goddess Hera and the statue of Pythagoras.
 Prepare to kick back on one of the plentiful sandy beaches along the coastline of Samos.

 Paros is another excellent destination on the Greek islands.
 It is located in the center of the Cyclades island chain.
-This island's location makes it easy to hop on to one of the neighboring islands, Santorini and Mykonos, making for good day trips or combined holiday itineraries.
+This Island's location makes it easy to hop on to one of the neighboring islands, Santorini and Mykonos, making for good day trips or combined holiday itineraries.
 Many iconic villages are scattered across Paros, such as Parikia and Naoussa.
 Some of the most popular beaches on the Island include Santa Maria, Kolimbithres, and Parasparos.

-Like Mykonos, Ios is famous for its party atmosphere running from early June until the end of August.
+Like Mykonos, Ios is famous for its party atmosphere from early June until the end of August.
 The Island is known for attracting a younger crowd, and its mesmerizing beaches are typically jam-packed during the day.
-The Island is reachable by ferry from many neighboring islands and is good to visit for a weekend, a week, or a month during the summer season, as this is when the blue Aegean sea is most inviting.
+The Island is reachable by ferry from many neighboring islands and is good to visit for a weekend, a week, or a month during the summer season, as this is when the blue Aegean Sea is most inviting.

 If you have any other questions, feel free to ask us.
 Our team would be happy to help you create your travel plans!